ashleydavis/the-data-wrangler-blog/_posts/2019-11-04-whats-wrong-with-the-monolith.markdown

 "
 ---

-The microservices architecture is an increasingly popular alternative to monolithic application development.
+We are hearing about microservices everywhere.
+This architecture is an increasingly popular alternative to traditional monolithic application development.

 But what is a monolith and what exactly is wrong with it?

 In this blog post we'll explore what a monolith is and what is so wrong with it that we’d like to use microservices instead.